Katsuhiro Miyamoto & Associates

 Cliff Treehouse

-Check out this cool treehouse nestled into Maple trees near the Hudson River in designed by German-based Baumraum.
+New York designed by German-based Baumraum.
 Far from a child’s treehouse, this residence provides simple interiors with a touch of elegance.
 Constructed for a family with two children, the treehouse serves as an outlet for relaxation and is connected to their main residence via a slender wooden catwalk.

 More images and more about the treehouse after the break.